Skip to main content

 • Applicant: An applicant prepares the grant application and completes the work outlined in the proposal—the work plan, deliverables, goals and objectives.
 The applicant may also be the host organization and fiscal manager of the grant funds.

-• Host Organization: A host organization is responsible for raising funds for, launching and managing the fellowship program (e.g., identifying program champions, negotiating agreements with placement offices, managing the fellow application and selection process, organizing fellow placements, planning orientation and professional development).
+Host organization: A host organization raises funds for, launches and manages the fellowship program (e.g., identifying program champions, negotiating agreements with placement offices, managing the fellow application and selection process, organizing fellow placements, planning orientation and professional development).
 The host organization may also be the applicant or work closely with the applicant on the exploration and planning efforts as part of this grant.
 In other cases, the applicant will use the planning process to research and select a host organization.

-• Fiscal Host: A fiscal host provides fiscal management of grant funds to applicants who may not have capacity to do so.
-For example, a coalition of university students may form an informal organization to explore a science policy fellowship program and apply for the grant, but the coalition may not have fiscal structures in place to receive or manage funds.
-In this case, the coalition may partner with a fiscal host (e.g., university, local nonprofit organization), an entity that will receive and disburse the grant funds and provide fiscal management.
+Fiscal host: A fiscal host provides fiscal management of grant funds to applicants who may not have capacity to do so.
+For example, a coalition of university students might form an informal organization to explore a science policy fellowship program and apply for the grant, but the coalition might not have fiscal structures in place to receive or manage funds.
+In this case, the coalition could partner with a fiscal host (e.g., university, local nonprofit organization), an entity that will receive and disburse the grant funds and provide fiscal management.

-Program champions are people interested in promoting the use of science in state policymaking.
+Program champions are people interested in promoting the use of science and technology in state policymaking.
 They may support, promote and market the development and operation of your science policy fellowship program.
-Potential champions could include legislators, the governor, other elected officials, state government agencies, universities, science or science policy organizations, community leaders, philanthropists, and business or technology leaders.
+Potential champions could include legislators, legislative staff, governors, other elected officials, state government agencies, universities, science or science policy organizations, community leaders, philanthropists, and business or technology leaders.

 Application and Proposal

-• August 11-31: NCSL science policy fellowship advisory group reviews applications and convenes to select grantees.
+• July-August: NCSL science policy fellowship advisory group reviews applications and convenes to make funding recommendations.

-• September 1-29: NCSL finalizes subcontracts with awardees.
+• September-October: NCSL finalizes subcontracts with grant recipients.

 Successful proposals will include responses to all questions or narrative prompts.